 Moreover, regional elections were held in one of 20 Italian regions – Piedmont.

-However, only 28 League MPs will immediately seat in Strasbourg (out of 29 seats won).
+The additional seats will become 24 when Brexit will be effective.
 Italy is assigned 3 of the 27 overall Brexit seats.
 A total of 76 seats has been allocated according to the electoral results, but only 73 will be effective until the Brexit will be finalized.
 The League, FI, and FDI are the winners of the 3 Italian Brexit seats.